jakobhviid/ACL-Security-Manager-Docker/README.md

 - `ACL_API_KEY`: The API key to use.
 This can be used for everything in this image, so store it safely!
 Required.

 - `ACL_KERBEROS_API_URL`: The URL to use when the image fetches the zookeeper keytab from a kerberos server.
-The URL has to point to an HTTP GET Endpoint.
-The image will then supply the values of 'ACL_KERBEROS_API_ZOOKEEPER_USERNAME' and 'ACL_KERBEROS_API_ZOOKEEPER_PASSWORD' to the GET request.
+The URL has to point to an HTTP POST Endpoint.
+The image will then supply the values of 'ACL_KERBEROS_API_ZOOKEEPER_USERNAME' and 'ACL_KERBEROS_API_ZOOKEEPER_PASSWORD' to the POST request.
 Required if a keytab is not provided through volumes.

 - `ACL_KERBEROS_API_ZOOKEEPER_USERNAME`: The username to use when fetching the zookeeper keytab.
 Required if a keytab is not provided through volumes.